alexandreberkovic/alexandreberkovic/README.md

 - 👀 I’m interested in Machine Learning, Optimization and Generative AI

-- 🌱 I’m currently learning more about applications of ML in creative domains, healthcare and sustainability
+- 🌱 I’m currently learning more about applications of ML in creative domains

 - 📫 How to reach me: https://www.linkedin.com/in/alexandreberkovic/